Please Wait a Moment

 • Course equivalencies are not accepted for Fast Track applicants.

 Note: When applying for the ALC Designation, you will be required to submit proof of qualification for being a Fast Track applicant.
-Applying for the ALC Designation as a Fast Track applicant only allows the applicant to waive taking three of the non-required courses under the ALC Education Requirement, the applicant must also still submit the same formal application for the ALC Designation and meet all other ALC requirements as listed above on this page.
+Applying for the ALC Designation as a Fast Track applicant only allows the applicant to waive taking three of the non-core courses under the ALC Education Requirement, the applicant must also still submit the same formal application for the ALC Designation and meet all other ALC requirements as listed above on this page.

 ALC Reinstatement Policy